saiashirwad/graph-cellular-automata/README.md

 - train on a fresh random graph every episode
 - swap `heart_target` / bake your own point cloud

-The rule does not learn “the bunny.”
-It learns the bunny **on this graph** — that is what the edge table above measures.
-A grid CA cannot fail that way, and that is the interesting part.
+The rule learns the bunny on this graph, not the bunny in the abstract.
+That dependence is what the edge table above measures, and it is a failure mode a grid CA does not have.